dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 * If a call to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> fails synchronously, a .NET exception occurs.
 A call to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> may fail, for example, because the supplied arguments can't be serialized.
 Developer code must catch the exception.
 If app code in an event handler or component lifecycle method doesn't handle an exception in a Blazor app operating over a circuit, the resulting exception is fatal to the app's circuit.
 * If a call to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> fails asynchronously, the .NET <xref:System.Threading.Tasks.Task> fails.
 A call to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> may fail, for example, because the JS-side code throws an exception or returns a `Promise` that completed as `rejected`.
 Developer code must catch the exception.
 If using the [`await`](/dotnet/csharp/language-reference/keywords/await) operator, consider wrapping the method call in a [`try-catch`](/dotnet/csharp/language-reference/keywords/try-catch) statement with error handling and logging.
 Otherwise in a Blazor app operating over a circuit, the failing code results in an unhandled exception that's fatal to the app's circuit.
-* By default, calls to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> must complete within a certain period or else the call times out.
+* Calls to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> must complete within a certain period or else the call times out.
 The default timeout period is one minute.
 The timeout protects the code against a loss in network connectivity or JS code that never sends back a completion message.
 If the call times out, the resulting <xref:System.Threading.Tasks> fails with an <xref:System.OperationCanceledException>.
 Trap and process the exception with logging.

 Similarly, JS code may initiate calls to .NET methods indicated by the [`[JSInvokable]` attribute](xref:blazor/js-interop/call-dotnet-from-javascript).
 If these .NET methods throw an unhandled exception:

-* In a Blazor app operating over a circuit, the exception is ***not*** treated as fatal to the app's circuit.
+* In a Blazor app operating over a circuit, the exception isn't treated as fatal to the app's circuit.
 * The JS-side `Promise` is rejected.

 You have the option of using error handling code on either the .NET side or the JS side of the method call.